itswadesh/anne-docs/admin-user-manual.md

 **Size**

-In size you will have to choose size, you can also create new size in case your needy size is not available, then click "Add New" button.
+In size you will have to choose size, you can also create new size in case your needy size is not available, then click `Add New` button.
 And you will be able to create it.

 **Color**